DanJang/Udacity_Project_Titanic/README.md

-Title: The characteristics of survived people in Tatanic
+# The characteristics of survived people in Tatanic
-Date: 2017-10-12
+- Investigation on the Titanic passengers data provided by kaggle.com
-Category: Udacity Project
+- Python - data processing, visualization, statistics